 Eight Ways to Use the Psalms

 1. Use the Psalms to cultivate a godly prayer life.

 Have you ever not known what to pray?
 The psalms give believers the right words to pray when no words come to mind.

 The Psalms teach the importance of being honest with God and that it’s okay to ask, “Why?” and “How long, O Lord?”
 We learn the necessity of submitting to Him in difficult times and the joy we have in approaching Him when we contemplate His greatness.
 Following the Psalter’s prayer patterns will enrich our prayers, making their substance fuller and more God-centered.

 2. Use the Psalms to cultivate a life of worship.

 How did Moses respond to God’s deliverance from slavery in Egypt?
 He sang a song (Exodus 15).
 How did David respond to the Lord’s deliverance from his enemies and Saul?
 He wrote a hymn of praise (2 Samuel 22; cf. Psalm 18).
 How did Asaph cure his envy of the wicked?
-He worshipped God, learned of their fate, and recorded his story of trust in Psalm 73.
+He worshipped God and remembered his enemies’ fate (he recorded his story in Psalm 73).